-- Use 2 different browsers (on one computer, or on two computers) - one browser for using the current Blogger account, the second for setting up, then using, the new Blogger account.
+- Use two separate browsers (on one computer, or on two computers) - one browser for using the current Blogger account, the second for setting up, then using, the new Blogger account.
 Some browsers may provide multiple sessions ("Incognito" in Chrome - or "Private Window" in Firefox), which will provide an alternate solution here.

 - Clear cache, cookies, and authenticated sessions, after each of the first 3 steps.

 - Carefully use the "Use different account" link, when authenticating before each of the last 3 steps.

 When we provide advice about blog control transfer, the simplest choice is to advise use of 2 different browsers.
 Either of the latter 2 choices is easy to mis execute, leading to a blog fully owned by neither account.

 - Clearing cache, cookies, and sessions, and restarting the browser, is time consuming, and may have undesirable side effects.